clawpack/doc/doc/googleearth_plotting.rst

-Depending on your installation, you may also need to set the environment variable *GDAL_DATA* to point to the directory containing the projection files (e.g.  gcs.cvs, epsg.wkt, and so on) needed to georeference and warp your PNG images.
-For example, in Anaconda Python, these support files are installed under the `share/gdal` directory, and so you can set (in bash) *GDAL_DATA* as
+Depending on your installation, you may also need to set the environment variable *GDAL_DATA* to point to the directory containing projection files (e.g. gcs.cvs, epsg.wkt) needed to georeference and warp your PNG images.
+For example, in Anaconda Python, these support files are installed under the `share/gdal` directory.
+In *bash*, the *GDAL_DATA* environment variable can be exported as

 .. code-block:: python